 Plagiocephaly is a term used to describe a baby's uneven and/or asymmetrical head shape, which may also include the ears and face.
-It does not affect the development of the baby's brain, but if it is not treated it may affect a baby's physical appearance by causing uneven growth of their face and head.
+It does not affect the development of your baby's brain.
+If it is not treated however, it may affect your baby's physical appearance by causing uneven growth of their face and head.

 What causes plagiocephaly?

 It is common for a newborn baby's head to be slightly uneven.
-This may be due to the baby's position in the womb, or due to moulding during the birthing process.
-By 6 weeks of age a baby's head should have remoulded to a normal shape and the baby should be turning their head equally to the left and right.
+This may be due to your baby's position in the womb, or due to moulding during the birthing process.
+By 6 weeks of age a baby's head should have remoulded to a normal shape and your baby should be turning their head both to the left and right.

-An uneven head shape may occur in the first 6 - 8 weeks after birth if the baby has constant pressure on one part of their head.
-This may occur if:
+An uneven head shape may occur in the first 6 - 8 weeks after birth if your baby has constant pressure on one part of their head.
+This may happen if your baby:

-- the baby sleeps and plays in one position for long periods of time, usually on their back.
+- sleeps and plays in one position for long periods of time, usually on their back.

-- the baby consistently turns their head to one side only when lying on their back.
+- always turns their head to one side only, when lying on their back.

-A localised "flat spot" at the back and/or side of the head can develop very quickly in a young baby.
-Once a flattened area has developed, it is easy for the baby to continue to rest on this flat area, leading to further flattening and asymmetry.
+A "flat spot" at the back and/or side of the head can develop very quickly in a young baby.
+Once a flattened area has developed, it is easy for your baby to continue to rest on this flat area.
+This leads to further flattening and asymmetry.

 Some babies are born with tight neck muscles, this is called torticollis.
-Torticollis prevents babies from being able to turn their head fully to one side and can lead to positional plagiocephaly.
-If you suspect your baby has torticollis, you should see your GP who may refer you to a physiotherapist.
-The physiotherapist may teach you some exercises for you to do with your baby, to relieve the tightness in your baby’s neck muscles.
+Torticollis stops babies from being able to turn their head fully to one side and can lead to positional plagiocephaly.
+If you think your baby has torticollis, you should see your GP who may refer you to a physiotherapist.
+The physiotherapist can teach you exercises to do with your baby, to relieve the tightness in your baby’s neck muscles.

 Signs of positional plagiocephaly: